andrebu/BC-Product-Accessory-Options-Choice-Upsell/README.md

 To get this to work, you just need to require the module once per run-time, like so.

     1. Just install and it'll do the work for you!
-    2. Color options must contain the term "Colors:" in the Option title
-    3. Size options must contain the term "Sizes:" in the Option title